 A comparative study of how gods have been conceived and venerated in early Mediterranean and Asian societies, principally Greece, Rome, India, China, Korea and Japan.
 Students read liturgical texts, hymns and myths to consider the variety of conceptions of gods and the range of ritual forms used to venerate them across the Euro-Asian continent.
 Draws from theoretical readings to consider such problems as polytheism and monotheism; myth and ritual; sacrifice; ritual performance; shamanism; cult; and devotion.
 (Writing-intensive.)
 Prerequisite, consent of instructor or relevant coursework in Asian studies, classics, history or religious studies.
 (Same as Religious Studies 396.)
 Maximum enrollment, 16.
 Wilson.

 Examines the experiences and objectives of protest against the apartheid regime in South Africa through the autobiographies and memoirs of leading participants in the anti-apartheid movement.
 Illuminates the different aspects of resistance to apartheid and demonstrates how autobiographies now contest the politics of protest and the legitimacy of authority in the post-apartheid, “non-racial” South African democracy.
 (Writing-intensive.)
 Prerequisite, one 200-level history course or consent of instructor.
 278 strongly recommended, though not required.
 Maximum enrollment, 20.

 401F Research Seminar in History.

 Critical evaluation of scholarship on a selected topic, culminating in a historiographical essay, or primary research on a selected topic, culminating in an original, interpretive essay.
 (Writing-intensive.)
 Prerequisite, concentration in history or consent of instructor.
 Open only to seniors.
 Maximum enrollment, 20.
-Keller and Wilson.
+Eldevik and Paquette.

 402S Research Seminar in History.